Medically reviewed by Drugs.com. Last updated on July 1, 2020.

-Azasan is indicated for the treatment of active rheumatoid arthritis (RA) to reduce signs and symptoms.
-Aspirin, non-steroidal anti-inflammatory drugs and/or low dose glucocorticoids may be continued during treatment with Azasan.
+Rheumatoid Arthritis: Azasan is indicated for the treatment of active rheumatoid arthritis (RA) to reduce signs and symptoms.
+Aspirin, nonsteroidal anti-inflammatory drugs and/or low dose glucocorticoids may be continued during treatment with Azasan.
 The combined use of azathioprine with disease modifying anti-rheumatic drugs (DMARDs) has not been studied for either added benefit or unexpected adverse effects.
 The use of Azasan with these agents cannot be recommended.

 Azasan should not be given to patients who have shown hypersensitivity to the drug.

-Severe leukopenia, thrombocytopenia, anemias including macrocytic anemia, and/or pancytopenia may occur in patients being treated with Azasan.
+Cytopenias: Severe leukopenia, thrombocytopenia, anemias including macrocytic and/or pancytopenia may occur in patients being treated with Azasan.
 Severe bone marrow suppression may also occur.
-Patients with intermediate thiopurine S-methyl transferase (TPMT) activity may be at an increased risk of myelotoxicity if receiving conventional doses of Azasan.
-Patients with low or absent TPMT activity are at an increased risk of developing severe, life-threatening myelotoxicity if receiving conventional doses of Azasan.
-TPMT genotyping or phenotyping can help identify patients who are at an increased risk for developing Azasan toxicity.2-9 See PRECAUTIONS: Laboratory Tests.
 Hematologic toxicities are dose-related and may be more severe in renal transplant patients whose homograft is undergoing rejection.
 It is suggested that patients on Azasan have complete blood counts, including platelet counts, weekly during the first month, twice monthly for the second and third months of treatment, then monthly or more frequently if dosage alterations or other therapy changes are necessary.
 Delayed hematologic suppression may occur.
 Prompt reduction in dosage or temporary withdrawal of the drug may be necessary if there is a rapid fall in or persistently low leukocyte count, or other evidence of bone marrow depression.
-Leukopenia does not correlate with therapeutic effect; therefore the dose should not be increased intentionally to lower the white blood cell count.
+Leukopenia does not correlate with therapeutic effect; therefore, the dose should not be increased intentionally to lower the white blood cell count.

-Azasan can cause fetal harm when administered to a pregnant woman.
+Pregnancy: Pregnancy Category D. Azasan can cause fetal harm when administered to a pregnant woman.
 Azasan should not be given during pregnancy without careful weighing of risk versus benefit.
 Whenever possible, use of Azasan in pregnant patients should be avoided.
-This drug should not be used for treating rheumatoid arthritis in pregnant women.12
+This drug should not be used for treating rheumatoid arthritis in pregnant women.3

 Azasan is teratogenic in rabbits and mice when given in doses equivalent to the human dose (5 mg/kg daily).
-Abnormalities included skeletal malformations and visceral anomalies.11
+Abnormalities included skeletal malformations and visceral anomalies.2

 Benefit versus risk must be weighed carefully before use of Azasan in patients of reproductive potential.
 There are no adequate and well-controlled studies in pregnant women.
 If this drug is used during pregnancy or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.
 Women of childbearing age should be advised to avoid becoming pregnant.